 Rule 3.
-RULES MEETINGS
+RULES MEETINGS.

 - A. When the Board of Directors deems there is sufficient interest in the participation rules of a specific sport or activity, a program of education to teach such rules shall be initiated.
-The AAA, in cooperation with the AOA, shall develop procedures, requirements, etc. for officials in each sport. - B. Each member school declared for football, basketball or track shall require at least one certified employee with an ADE coaching endorsement who is a coach of that sport, or an athletic director, to attend and participate in a rules meeting in that sport annually. - C. Each member school participating in other sports or activities for which the AAA conducts rules meetings shall require an appropriate school designee to attend and participate in a rules meeting in each sport or activity annually. - D. Rules meetings for football, basketball, volleyball, baseball, track, softball, soccer, wrestling, golf, tennis, cross country, competitive cheer, and competitive dance, sideline cheer, and sideline dance must be completed by the dates listed on page 23 of the AAA Handbook.
+The AAA, in cooperation with the AOA, shall develop procedures, requirements, etc. for officials in each sport. - B. Online rules presentations for football, basketball, volleyball, baseball, track, softball, soccer, wrestling, golf, tennis, cross country, competitive cheer, competitive dance, sideline cheer, sideline dance and swimming/diving must be completed by the head coach by the dates listed on the website requirements in the AAA Handbook.
+SIP Rules Presentation must be completed by the school SIP director.
 Failure to do so will result in a \$50.00 fine.
-If a school fails to comply the following year, the school shall also be issued a warning in that sport or activity which may require forfeiture of events during that school year. - E. Consideration may be given for violations caused by extenuating circumstances upon receipt of a written request from the school's administration.
+If a school fails to comply the following year, the school shall also be issued a warning in that sport or activity which may require forfeiture of events during that school year. - C. Consideration may be given for violations caused by extenuating circumstances upon receipt of a written request from the school's administration.

 SECTION 4.
-FOOTBALL
+SPORTS MEDICINE